Distributed graph problems through an automata-theoretic lens: Correctness of the classification of problems

 \begin{proof} Consider an algorithm $\A$ that solves $\Pi$, and look at the behavior of $\A$ in sufficiently large instances, far away from the endpoints of the paths (if any).
 There are two cases: \begin{enumerate} \item Algorithm $\A$ sometimes outputs a loop state (which by assumption cannot be mirror-flexible).
 Then by Lemma~\ref{lem:q_without_mirror_impl_O(n)} we obtain a lower bound of $\Omega(n)$. \item Otherwise $\A$ essentially solves the restriction of $\Pi$ where loop states are not allowed (except near the endpoints of the path), and we can use Theorem~\ref{thm:undir_no_loop_state_impl_log*} to obtain a lower bound of $\Omega(\log^*n)$. \qedhere \end{enumerate} \end{proof}

-\begin{theorem} Let $\Pi$ be a symmetric $\LCL$ problem on undirected cyclepaths.
+\begin{theorem} Let $\Pi$ be a symmetric $\LCL$ problem on undirected cycles or paths.
 Suppose that $\M_\PP$ contains a repeatable state, but it does not have a mirror-flexible state.
 Then the round complexity of $\Pi$ is $\Omega(n)$. \end{theorem}

 \begin{proof} Again consider an algorithm $\A$ that solves $\Pi$, and look at the behavior of $\A$ in sufficiently large instances, far away from the endpoints of the paths (if any).
 There are two cases: \begin{enumerate} \item Algorithm $\A$ sometimes outputs a flexible state (which by assumption cannot be mirror-flexible).
 Then by Lemma~\ref{lem:q_without_mirror_impl_O(n)} we obtain a lower bound of $\Omega(n)$. \item Otherwise $\A$ essentially solves the restriction of $\Pi$ where flexible states are not allowed (except near the endpoints of the path), therefore it is using some non-flexible state repeatedly far from endpoints, and Lemma~\ref{lem:non_flexible_impl_O(n)} applies. \qedhere \end{enumerate} \end{proof}